luk036/rust_examples/lectures/py2cpp.md

 Range-Based For Loops
 ---------------------

-In Python, a `for` loop always iterates over a Python object.
+In Python 🐍, a `for` loop always iterates over a Python 🐍 object.
 Meanwhile, C++ starts to support range-based for loops in C++11.

 .small[ .col-6[